-The Society and the Union agree to establish an Occupational Health and Safety Committee.
-The Occupational Health and Safety Committee shall be comprised of personnel employed at the school.
+The Society and the Union agree to establish a joint occupational health and safety committee.
+The Joint Occupational Health and Safety Committee will be comprised of personnel employed at the school.
 The composition will be determined through management and union representatives employed at the school.
-Union representatives shall be appointed by the Union.
+Union representatives will be appointed by the Union.
 The Committee will meet pursuant to the Workers' Compensation Board Industrial Health and Safety Regulations at regular intervals to be determined by the Committee to make recommendations on unsafe, hazardous or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness.
-A copy of all minutes of the Occupational Health and Safety Committee shall be sent to the Union and the Society.
-Employees who are representatives of the Occupational Health and Safety Committee shall continue to receive the rate of pay they would have been receiving had they not been attending an Occupational Health and Safety Committee meeting.
+A copy of all minutes of the Occupational Health and Safety Committee will be sent to the Union and the Society.
+Employees who are representatives of the Occupational Health and Safety Committee will continue to receive the rate of pay they would have been receiving had they not been attending an occupational health and safety committee meeting.